From the Podcast

-- Natural Factors Apple Cider Vinegar: I take this if I feel like I'm getting sick or need a little extra digestive support.
-It's also suppose to be good for circulation.
+- Bragg Apple Cider Vinegar: I take this if I feel like I'm getting sick or need a little extra digestive support.
+It's also supposed to be good for circulation.

-- Digest Gold / Gluten Ease: I have a gluten intolerance.
-It's not horrible or life threatening.
+- Digest Gold: I have a gluten intolerance.
+It's not horrible or life-threatening.
 I typically just get a stomach ache or feel bloated.
-If I eat gluten consistently over time my joints hurt.
+If I eat gluten consistently over time my joints hurt and my skin is enflamed.
 If I decide to go ahead and have a piece of cake or I accidentally end up with some gluten, I'll take one of these and these digestive enzymes and it helps a ton!

 Other Things in My Health Arsenal